jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-uefi/configure-linuxmint21.md

     <img src="../authenticate.png" width="320" height="180"/>

 === "Step5"
     Click in the field "Main (...)".
 Another window appears.
 Select the repository with the fastest speed.
-In this case, let's choose LiteServer and click "Apply".
+In this case, let's choose "LiteServer" and click "Apply".

     <img src="../select-mirror.png" width="320" height="180"/>